AINOLA’S POSTAL AND VISITING ADDRESS

 Phone: 09 287 322 (during opening hours Tue–Sun 10 am to 5 pm)

 Bookings can be made all year via email.
-Also for year 2018.
+Also for year 2018 and 2019.

 TOUR LANGUAGES AND BROCHURES

 It is possible to book a guided tour in Finnish, Swedish or English.
-Other tour languages this season (2017) are Japanese, French and German.
+Other tour languages this season (2018) are German and French (starting from June).

 It is possible to borrow a handout in the museum to help with an independent tour indoors.
 These handouts are available in the following languages: Finnish, Swedish, Danish, English, French, German, Russian, Estonian, Dutch, Spanish, Italian, Portuguese, Polish, Hungarian, Japanese, Chinese, Korean and Thai.